Atinos31/Speaky/README.md

   - The website is designed to be easy to navigate and user friendly on all device types but its mainly designed for  mobile and tablettes.
   - Users can  can easily interact  using the buttons and selecting images.
   - users can type in their feeling and emotions in real time.
-  - users can leave feedback on what they liked and what they could propose to be improved on.
+  - Users can leave feedback on what they liked and what they could propose to be improved on.

 ## Wireframes